zoneout215/asreview-makita-multiprocessing/kubernetes/README.md

 Log out and log in after installing bash completions.

-# 2\.Preparation of Kubernetes for Simulation run
+# 2\.
+Preparation of Kubernetes for Simulation run
 ### 2.1\.
 Start minikube and install RabbitMQ

 We need to install and run RabbitMQ on Kubernetes.